katchen1/ChristmasSequencer/README.md

 - Press `V/B` to change **tempo** (rate of snowfall)
 - Trees default to not playing if they have no ornaments
     - Number of active trees changes **number of steps** (0, 8, 16, 24)
+- Animations
+    - Floating ornaments
+    - Falling snow
+    - Rotating stars when the tree is active

 ## Production Build
 https://drive.google.com/file/d/1IM4saghCw59WKJcDJ8iO6rkDR2HDQLR8/view?usp=share_link